grin-compiler/grin/README.md

 ## Support

 The project is supported by these awesome [backers](https://github.com/grin-compiler/grin/blob/master/BACKERS.md).
+Special thanks to our gold sponsor:
+### *Sam Griffin*

 If you'd like to join them, please consider become a backer or sponsor on [Patreon](https://www.patreon.com/csaba_hruska).
-Special thanks to our gold sponsor:
-*<h3>Sam Griffin</h3>*

 <a href="https://www.patreon.com/csaba_hruska">
 <img src="https://c5.patreon.com/external/logo/become_a_patron_button.png" width="150"/>